Hubs-Foundation/hubs-docs/docs/hubs-joining-room.md

 title: Entering Hubs
 ---

-## Joining an existing Hubs Room
+To create your own room, head to [hubs.mozilla.com](hubs.mozilla.com) and click “Create a Room.”

+## Receiving Invites
-You can open an existing Hubs room using either a URL or a numeric code.
+You can join an existing Hubs room using either a URL or a numeric code.
 Navigate to the URL in your browser or enter the code into [hubs.link](hubs.link).

+## Lobby
-This will bring you to the room's lobby.
+Before entering the room, you are in the room's lobby.
 You can see what's going on in the room but you can only interact with the others in the room using text chat.

+## Enter Room
-Entering the room is a bit different depending on your device.
+This process is a bit different depending on your device.

 ### On Desktop / Mobile